Artist: Peregrino da Cesena (Italian, active Bologna, ca. 1490–ca. 1520)

 Credit Line: Harris Brisbane Dick Fund, 1928

-The earliest known Italian engravings are niello prints, impressions made on paper of small, incised silver plaques that, once the grooves were inlaid with a dark, enamel-like alloy, decorated household and liturgical objects.
-Originally used by goldsmiths to check work in progress, the prints soon became an end in themselves.
-Peregrino was one of the artists who engraved metal plates in the same style and at the same scale as the niello plaques specifically in order to create printed images.
+The earliest known Italian engravings are niello prints.
+The design was taken from a small, incised silver plaque the engaved lines of which were filled with a dark, enamel-like substance that when pressed in to the paper produced the image.
+The plaques decorated household and liturgical objects.
+Originally used by goldsmiths to check work in progress, the prints soon became valued in their own right.
+Peregrino engraved metal plates in the same style and scale as the niello plaques specifically to create printed images.